kylielunghusen/getCleanData/README.md

 The variables are given descriptive names by matching the 561 features listed in features.txt with the 561 columns in X_text.txt and X_train.txt, and non-standard characters are removed using the gsub() and make.names() functions.
 The names are descriptive because instead of just column numbers, they signify the measured components of each feature (t/f for time/frequency, body/gravity for the motion components, acc/gyro for the sensor signals etc).

-In the absence of clarification, all feature names containing "mean" or "std have been chosen (eg "meanFreq" counts as "mean"), on the grounds that it's better to err on the side of providing too much information rather than not enough.
+In the absence of clarification, all feature names containing "mean" or "std" have been chosen (eg "meanFreq" counts as "mean"), on the grounds that it's better to err on the side of providing too much information rather than not enough.
 The hypothetical user of the tidy data file can ignore any data they don't want, but can't use data that hasn't been provided.

-As per David Hood (https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment), both long and wide forms are considered tidy.
+As per David Hood (https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment) and Hadley Wickham (http://vita.had.co.nz/papers/tidy-data.html), both long and wide forms are considered tidy.
 Wide form has been chosen here, simply for personal preference as a 3NF data analyst.

 Original data has errors causing non-unique column names.
 Chosen method of avoiding this problem was to cull mean/std via grep before running dplyr.